A Geometric Theory for Hypergraph Matching: Perfect matchings.

-To deduce Theorem~\ref{newmain}, we assume that properties 2 (Space barrier) and 3 (Divisibility barrier) do not hold, and show that property 1 (Matching) must hold.
+Now, to deduce Theorem~\ref{newmain}, we assume that properties 2 (Space barrier) and 3 (Divisibility barrier) do not hold, and show that property 1 (Matching) must hold.
+For this, introduce a new constant $\mu'$ with $\alpha \mu' \ll \mu$.
 We will apply Theorem~\ref{perfectmatchingF} with $r=1$ and $F$ consisting of ($k!$ copies of) the unique function $f:[k] \to [1]$, so that $\delta^F(J)=\delta^f(J)=\delta(J)$ and $b=k|I(F)|/r=k$ divides $n$.
-Now the conditions of Theorem~\ref{perfectmatchingF} are satisfied: (i) by the minimum degree sequence, (ii) because there is no space barrier, and (iii) because there is no divisibility barrier.
+Now the conditions of Theorem~\ref{perfectmatchingF} are satisfied.
+Indeed, (i) holds by the minimum degree sequence, (ii) holds because there is no space barrier, and (iii) holds (with $\mu'$ in place of $\mu$) by our assumption that there is no divisibility barrier combined with Proposition~\ref{obtaintransferralfree}.
 Then $J_k$ contains a perfect matching, so this proves Theorem~\ref{newmain}.

-Similarly, we can deduce Theorem~\ref{newmainpartite} for the case where $b = k\binom{r}{k}/r = \binom{r-1}{k-1}$ divides $n$ by taking $F$ to consist of all injective functions $f : [k] \to [r]$; then $\delta^F(J)=\delta^*(J)$ is the partite minimum degree sequence.
+Similarly, we can deduce Theorem~\ref{newmainpartite} for the case where $b = k\binom{r}{k}/r = \binom{r-1}{k-1}$ divides $n$ by taking $F$ to consist of all injective functions $f : [k] \to [r]$; then $\delta^F(J)=\delta^*(J)$ is the partite minimum degree sequence, and the fact that $M$ $\gamma$-represents $F$ implies that $M$ is $\gamma$-balanced.
 For the general case, write $d = \gcd(r,k)$, and note that $k/d$ divides $b$ and $n$, since we assume that $k \mid rn$.
 Thus we can choose $0 \le a \le b$ such that $b$ divides $n-ak/d$.
 By choosing a matching with one edge of each index in $I = \{\sum_{i \in [k]} \ub_{i + jd} : j \in [r/d]\}$ (where addition in the subscript is modulo $r$) we can remove $k/d$ vertices from each part.
 We can delete the edges of $a$ vertex-disjoint such matchings from $J$, which only slightly weakens the conditions of the theorem, so the general case follows from the case where $b \mid n$.
-We also note that we did not need the full strength of the degree assumption in Theorem~\ref{newmainpartite}; for example, we could instead take the $F$ generated by $I$ as above, if $r>k$ is not divisible by $k$ (so that $F$ is connected).
+We also note that we did not need the full strength of the degree assumption in Theorem~\ref{newmainpartite} except to obtain that $M$ is $\gamma$-balanced.
+For example, we could instead have taken the $F$ generated by $I$ as above, if $r>k$ is not divisible by $k$ (so that $F$ is connected).

 Theorems~\ref{prestability} and~\ref{prestabilitypartite} on matchings covering all but a constant number of vertices follow in the same way from the following common generalisation.

 \begin{theo} Let $1/n \ll 1/\ell \ll \gamma \ll \alpha \ll \beta, \mu \ll 1/D_F, 1/r, 1/k$.
 Suppose $F$ is a $(k,r)$-uniform connected allocation with $|F| \leq D_F$, and $\Part$ partitions a set $V$ into sets $V_1, \dots, V_r$ each of size~$n$.
 Suppose that $J$ is a $\Part F$-partite $k$-complex on $V$ such that \begin{enumerate}[(i)] \item $\delta^F(J) \geq \left(n, \left(\frac{k-1}{k} - \alpha \right)n, \left(\frac{k-2}{k} - \alpha \right) n, \dots, \left(\frac{1}{k} - \alpha \right) n\right)$, \item for any $p \in [k-1]$ and sets $S_i \sub V_i$ such that $|S_i| = \lfloor pn/k \rfloor$ for each $i \in [r]$ there are at least $\beta n^k$ edges of $J'_k$ with more than $p$ vertices in $S := \bigcup_{i \in [r]} S_i$, and \end{enumerate} Then $J_k$ contains a matching which $\gamma$-represents $F$ and covers all but at most $\ell$ vertices. \end{theo}